comunica/Article-ISWC2018-Resource/content/architecture.md

 These sources are passed down through the chain of query operation actors, until the quad pattern level is reached.
-At this level, different actors exist for handling a single source of a certain type, such as TPF entrypoints, SPARQL endpoints, local or remote datadumps or [HDT](cite:cites hdt) files.
+At this level, different actors exist for handling a single source of a certain type, such as TPF entrypoints, SPARQL endpoints, local or remote datadumps.
 In the case of multiple sources, one actor exists that implements the federation algorithm of the [TPF client](cite:cites ldf), but instead of federating over different TPF entrypoints, it federates over different single-source quad pattern actors.